dvernooy/dvernooy.github.io/_embedded/03-home_energy.md

   *670 nm laser line filter helps block out unwanted sunlight*
 2. And software discrimination using our AC signal - helps quite a bit more.
 More about that technique soon.

-In the end, I would still get a situation when at noon on the hottest summer days, the laser threshold would fall and the solar baseline would be at its peak .. and the signal would die.
-Its a challenge for another day.
+In the end, I would still get a situation when at noon on the hottest summer days, the laser threshold current would increase and its output decrease because its threshold and slope efficiency are both temperature dependent.
+And at the same time the unwanted solar leakage would be greatest because some sunlight still does get through the filter .. and these two would combine to give spurious counts.
+Not really that big a deal: its a challenge for another day.

 ### Ethernet board

 To do an embedded webserver, I used [this](http://www.geeetech.com/wiki/index.php/Arduino_ENC28J60_Ethernet_Module) ethernet board to be able to talk to the outside world.
-It is based on the ENC28J60 chip and had everything else easily accessbile.
+It is based on the ENC28J60 chip and had everything else easily accessible.
 Since all the work is in the software, won't say much more about it other than it worked really well with the drivers I included with the source code.

 ![]({{ site.url }}/assets/images/projects/home_energy/ethernet_board.jpg)
 *Connection to the outside*

 ### ATMega1284

-There was enough going on in this project that I opted for the largest 8 bit microcontroller, the ATmega1284.
+There was enough going on in this project that I opted for a larger 8 bit microcontroller, the ATmega1284.
 It has 128K of flash, 4K of SRAM and 2K of EEPROM space.
 Other than a few tweaks in pin, port and interrupt vector names it was easy to work with.

 Here are some pictures of the main board:

 ![]({{ site.url }}/assets/images/projects/home_energy/main_board.png)
 *Main circuit board build*

-### ATTiny
+### ATTiny45

-Because the laser was remote from the main monitoring, I used the ATTinyXX microcontroller for the laser driver circuit.
+Because the laser was remote from the main monitoring, I used the ATtiny45 microcontroller for the laser driver circuit.
 Again, really easy to work with.
 Here are a few pictures of the remote gas monitoring board.

 ![]({{ site.url }}/assets/images/projects/home_energy/laser_board.png)
 *Laser driver and solar cell receiver board*